ImageMagick/Usage-Markdown/convolve/index.md

 Normalizing the kernel yourself is not pleasant, and as you saw it makes the resulting kernel definition a lot harder to understand.
 As such, alternative ways are provided.

-As of IM v6.5.9-2 the special expert option "`-define convolve:scale={kernel_scale}`' allows you to specify a global scaling factor for the kernel, and thus adjust the brightness of the overall result.
+As of IM v6.5.9-2 the special expert option "`-define convolve:scale={kernel_scale}`" allows you to specify a global scaling factor for the kernel, and thus adjust the brightness of the overall result.

 ~~~
 convert face.png  -define convolve:scale=0.33333 \